Frederick Barbarossa: Later years

 The scene was similar to that which had occurred between Pope Gregory VII and Henry IV, Holy Roman Emperor at Canossa a century earlier.
 The conflict was the same as that resolved in the Concordat of Worms: Did the Holy Roman Emperor have the power to name the pope and bishops?
 The Investiture controversy from previous centuries had been brought to a tendentious peace with the Concordat of Worms and affirmed in the First Council of the Lateran.
 Now it had recurred, in a slightly different form.
 Frederick had to humble himself before Alexander III at Venice.
 The emperor acknowledged the pope's sovereignty over the Papal States, and in return Alexander acknowledged the emperor's overlordship of the Imperial Church.
 Also in the Peace of Venice, a truce was made with the Lombard cities, which took effect in August 1178.
 The grounds for a permanent peace were not established until 1183, however, in the Peace of Constance, when Frederick conceded their right to freely elect town magistrates.
 By this move, Frederick recovered his nominal domination over Italy, which became his chief means of applying pressure on the papacy.

-In a move to consolidate his reign after the disastrous expedition into Italy, Frederick was formally crowned King of Burgundy at Arles on 30 June 1178.
-Although traditionally the German kings had automatically inherited the royal crown of Arles since the time of Conrad II, Frederick felt the need to be crowned by the Archbishop of Arles, regardless of his laying claim to the title from 1152.
+In a move to consolidate his reign after the expedition into Italy, Frederick was formally crowned King of Burgundy at Arles on 30 June 1178.
+Although traditionally the German kings had inherited the royal crown of Arles since the time of Conrad II, Frederick felt the need to be crowned by the Archbishop of Arles, regardless of his laying claim to the title from 1152.